devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 It’s a single entry point for you to enter the values, so that when the application is deployed your filled values go to the respective template files (YAML), and accordingly the resources would be created.

 In Devtron, you get the option to select a base deployment template in the `App Configuration` tab at the time of creating an application.
-[Read More...](../user-guide/creating-application/deployment-template.md)

 ### Build Context